 As MIT expands its global reach through international engagements with universities, industries, organizations, and communities, VPF stands ready to provide finance-related guidance and expertise every step of the way.

 Here you will find how VPF can support your international projects.
-For additional guidance, visit the MIT International Coordinating Committee website.
+For additional guidance, visit the MIT Global Support Resources website.

 Buying and Paying